Last updated: Jan-17-2024

 When you upload assets to Cloudinary, they are stored in cloud storage buckets (such as Amazon S3 or Google Cloud Storage) with all of the backups, versioning, and replication that are standard with leading cloud storage vendors.
 For technical details about Cloudinary storage, architecture and delivery, see Service architecture.

-Any settings that were applied in your account's Media Library upload preset are applied to every uploaded file.
+Any settings that were configured in your Media Library upload preset defaults are applied to every uploaded file.
 For example, the preset may apply one or more auto-tagging add-ons, so that every uploaded asset will be tagged according to automatically detected categories, or the preset may activate manual or automated moderation to uploaded files.
-The Media Library upload preset and other upload settings can be set by users with one of the Admin roles.
+The Media Library upload preset defaults and other upload settings can be set by users with one of the Admin roles.
 For details, see Upload Settings.

 - If you have one of the Admin roles, you can upload to all folders.

 - If you have a Media Library user role, you can upload only to folders where you have at least Can contribute permissions.
 For details, see Folder sharing and permissions.

-The Media Library provides a variety of ways to upload media to your Cloudinary account from a variety of sources.
+The Media Library provides a variety of ways to upload media to Cloudinary from a variety of sources.
 Regardless of the option you choose, the selected files are uploaded to the currently selected folder.

 There are two ways to upload from the file system:

-When using either of these options, public IDs and tags (if any) are applied according to your account's default Media Library upload preset.
+When using either of these options, display name (relevant only for dynamic folder mode), public IDs and tags (if any) are applied according to your product environment's Media Library upload preset defaults.
 If you want to control the public ID, add custom tags for the files you select to upload, or select a different upload preset, use the Media Library Upload Widget.